 During his audit career, Ian led the external audit of ASX listed and private companies, including the Westfield Group, the Lowy Family Group of companies and Terrace Tower Group (Saunders family) and GPG Australia.

 As leader of the Deloitte Real Estate Group Ian led global advisory services to the major listed Australian property companies including Westfield, Stockland, Lendlease, Mirvac and GPT.
 Over several years, these projects included all sectors of the property and construction industry – funds management, construction, development and property management.

-As the Chairman of Urban Growth Development Corporation’s governance committee, Ian has contributed to the oversight of some of Australia’s recent largest infrastructure and urban renewal projects including Sydney Fish Markets, Everleigh Precinct, Bays West and North Parramatta historic precinct
+As a past Chairman of the Urban Growth Development Corporation’s governance committee, Ian has contributed to the oversight of some of Australia’s recent largest infrastructure and urban renewal projects including Sydney Fish Markets, Everleigh Precinct, Bays West and North Parramatta historic precinct.

 As the leader of Deloitte’s Real Estate Group, over a five-year period, Ian drove double digit annual revenue from A$10M to A$105M by 2014.
 This period of exceptional growth was secured through Ian’s leadership, strategy and planning, relationship management with clients and prospects as well as his inspiration of a talented executive team.